haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 color orange, resid 1+2+3+5+8+11+13+15+16+17+114+121+122+123+124+140+152+154+177<br>
 </a>

-And then we will colour in red all residues involved in a cross-link:
+And then we will color in red all residues involved in a cross-link:

 <a class="prompt prompt-pymol">
 color red, resid 18+125+127+128+169+179<br>